 Here are 4 ways to find comfort in God:

 - Follow Jesus’ example.
 Feel pain without blame.
 He did nothing to deserve the pain He received, yet He felt no need to find someone to blame or retaliate against.
 In fact, He took the pain because it was our pain, and He loves us.
+When wronged, we often seek revenge, perpetuating pain.
+We can follow Jesus’ example by responding with love and forgiveness without ignoring harmful behavior.

 - Ask God for information.
 Jesus knew that He was taking on pain to bring us freedom.
 So when you experience pain, it’s okay to ask, “God is there anything I can learn or accomplish as a result of this pain?”